What we do

-In the poorest region of Rwanda, we build biogas plants with small dairy farmers.
+In one of the poorest region of Rwanda, we install biogas plants for small dairy farmers.
 The cow manure provides gas for cooking.
 This way, families do not have to cut firewood, a win-win situation for farmers and the environment.
 Read more.

 Near Arusha, we help Maasai villages to obtain proprietary rights for their traditional, common lands.
 This way they can maintain their age-old way of life and move around with their herds looking for water and grassland.
 Read more.

 Everyone lives from livestock keeping